Colorectal Cancer Screening

 Double Contrast Barium Enema

 If a polyp greater than 5 millimeters (mm) is found, you will need to have a colonoscopy to biopsy this finding.
 As with many CRC screening tests, the test is only as good as the provider doing and reading the test and your bowel prep before the test.
-Because the colon is being looked at from the outside, leftover stool in the bowel can be mistaken for polyps or can hide other findings.
+Because your colon is being looked at from the outside, leftover stool in your bowel can be mistaken for polyps or can hide other findings.
 The test is safe, though bowel perforation remains a low risk.
 The use of the DCBE has decreased over the past 10 years, with the test being largely replaced with colonoscopy.
 When used for colorectal cancer screening, DCBE should be done every 5 years in average-risk adults over 50 years of age.

 Screening Guidelines